-The Wellness Society is rooted in the mutual interest in fitness wellness, psychological wellness and familial wellness of two siblings: Sharon Fair and Michael Fair.
-At the start, neither had heard of the concept of the physical, mental and social triad of health (which had been defined in 1947 by the World Health Organization) nor the term wellness (which had been coined in 1961 by Halbert Dunn, MD, PhD).
+The Wellness Society is rooted in the mutual interest in fitness wellness, psychological wellness and familial wellness of two siblings: Sharon Elayne Fair and James Michael Fair.
+At the start, neither had heard of the concept of the physical, mental and social triad of health (which had been defined in 1947 by the World Health Organization), nor the term wellness (which had been coined in 1961 by Halbert Dunn, MD, PhD).

 Upon her return to St Petersburg, FL in late 1981, Sharon established Florida Fitness.
-The goal of the siblings was to progress the scope of the organization upon Michael's discharge from the military and incorporate his knowledge and practice of Zen Buddhism,
+The goal of the siblings was to progress the scope of the organization upon Michael's discharge from the military and incorporate his knowledge and practice of Zen Buddhism.

 Sadly, their joint journey ended when, in 1983, Michael was tragically killed in Morocco while serving our country in their early efforts to train and assist the Moroccan military to eradicate middle eastern terrorist groups.
 According to some sources, these early groups are linked to the terrorists responsible for the 911 attack on our country.
 Upon the death of her brother, Sharon turned her full focus on fitness wellness as a means to cope with her grief.

 In 1984, Sharon obtained certification as a Health and Fitness Instructor from the American College of Sports Medicine (ACSM) and began to offer personal fitness training and small group fitness seminars.
 Upon gaining additional experience and credentials (including college degrees in nutrition and exercise science and physical therapy), she transitioned Florida Fitness into the nonprofit organization Wellness Society.

 Any and all profits of the Wellness Society are donated to CARE.